 Pathogenic allelic variants.
 See Table 5.

-Twenty-nine point mutations and one 4-bp deletion in MT-CYB have been associated with the MELAS syndrome (Table 5).
+Twenty-nine single-nucleotide variants and one 4-bp deletion in MT-CYB have been associated with the MELAS syndrome (Table 5).

-Sequence analysis of the mitochondrial genome can be performed to screen for mutations.
-As with other sequence-based testing, this approach detects known mtDNA mutations, however, it has the disadvantage of also detecting variants of uncertain clinical significance [Bannwarth et al 2013, Tang et al 2013].
-For example, a study of whole mtDNA sequencing of 743 individuals suspected of having mitochondrial diseases found 65 (7.4%) individuals had known pathogenic mutations, while 167 (22.4%) carried “putative pathogenic mutations” [Bannwarth et al 2013].
-Interpretation of such “putative pathogenic mutations” may be complex, requiring additional testing in clinical and/or research laboratories.
+Sequence analysis of the mitochondrial genome can be performed to screen for pathogenic variants.
+As with other sequence-based testing, this approach detects known mtDNA pathogenic variants, however, it has the disadvantage of also detecting variants of uncertain clinical significance [Bannwarth et al 2013, Tang et al 2013].
+For example, a study of whole mtDNA sequencing of 743 individuals suspected of having mitochondrial diseases found 65 (7.4%) individuals had known pathogenic variants, while 167 (22.4%) carried “putative” pathogenic variants [Bannwarth et al 2013].
+Interpretation of such “putative pathogenic variants” may be complex, requiring additional testing in clinical and/or research laboratories.
 Interpretation requires application of existing pathogenicity criteria including: assessments of evolutionary conservation, in silico predictions of pathogenicity of the amino acid or nucleotide alterations, mtDNA heteroplasmy vs. homoplasmy, segregation of the variant in the family, correlations with biochemical defects, single-fiber PCR (to measure heteroplasmy in single COX-negative muscle fibers or ragged-red fibers vs. normal fibers), and cybrid cell analyses [DiMauro & Schon 2001, Yarham et al 2011].
 Accordingly, in persons with mtDNA sequence variants of uncertain significance, muscle biopsies are particularly useful in assessing pathogenicity of the variants, particularly when heteroplasmic, and therefore amenable to single-fiber analyses.

 Normal gene product.
 MT-CO2, cytochrome c oxidase subunit II (227 amino acids) and MT-CO3, cytochrome c oxidase subunit III (261 amino acids) are catalytic subunits of mitochondrial complex IV, which is the terminal electron acceptor of the respiratory chain.